 Eat: Go to Cucina del Tentor for a chic, modern dinner.
 But in San Polo you also find several good bacari where you can enjoy cheap wine and simple food close to the fish market and Campo Bella Vienna, like Osteria all’Arco, Osteria alla Ciurma, Cantina do Spade, Al Merca, Osteria Bancogiro, Il Diavolo E L’acqua Santa, Antiche Carampane and finally Cantina do Mori.
 For doci and cakes try all the delicious pastries at Pasticceria Rizzardini on Calle dei Meloni.

 Do: This neighborhood is also lovely to explore by foot, for example you can see the Squero di San Trovaso, one of the last boatyards, where they still build the traditional gondolas.
 The Peggy Guggenheim Collection and Palazzo Ca’Rezzonico are also located here.
 Furthermore, Dorsoduro is great because the university is located in this sestiere, so there are many bars and cafes where you can enjoy a more inexpensive espresso or Aperol.
 A nice piazza is Campo San Banaba and the cafe Ai Artisti, for instance.
 Here, you also find one of the market ships, where they sell fruits and legumes right from the ship.
 Campo Santa Magherita is also a laidback place with bars and the delicious bakery Majer, which bakes a delicious basil cake.

+Find all the important information and tips about the rest of the Venice neighborhoods here and about the other islands of the lagoon here.
 There are more travel guides for destinations in Italy, the most beautiful country!
 Read about the islands Panarea, Salina, Stromboli and Vulcano, Sicily here, here and here, Puglia here and here, or the amazing Amalfi Coast and Capri.